Book Talk: 'Crazy Rich Asians' tackles stereotypes via satire

-TOKYO, Sept 5 (Reuters) - The wealthy people who fill the pages of “Crazy Rich Asians” think nothing of draping themselves in jewellery, keeping live sharks in their living room or hiring a helicopter to fly off to a private island.
+TOKYO (Reuters) - The wealthy people who fill the pages of “Crazy Rich Asians” think nothing of draping themselves in jewelry, keeping live sharks in their living room or hiring a helicopter to fly off to a private island.

 But author Kevin Kwan said some of the depictions of life among the very, very rich in his debut novel - aspects of which were taken from his own experience as a member of an established Singaporean family - had to be toned down or cut.